MoschettiAndrea/spotify-db/README.md

 SPOTIFY_USERNAME
 ```

-An example configuration is provided in `.env.example`.
+An example configuration is provided in `.env.example`: copy it to `.env` and fill in real values. `config.py` loads `.env` automatically on import; variables already set in the real environment take priority over it.

-The `.env.example` file is a template and is not loaded automatically.
-Set the variables in the environment before running the scripts.

 ## Usage